-YMYL sites are held to higher standards within the Google Rater Guidelines, as (according to Google) these pages could potentially impact the future happiness, health, or financial stability of users.
+Google Rater Guidelines holds YMYL sites to higher standards, as (according to Google) these pages could potentially impact the future happiness, health, or financial stability of users.

 Does your site exhibit expertise, authority and trust?
 Check out section 3.2 in the 2016 guidelines manual to make sure!
-Burr Reedy listed 10 ways to ensure high website quality: better content, accurate NAP data, relevant ads, maintaining shopping cart, easily identifiable customer service touchpoints, reputation, reviews, references, experts and ratings.
+Burr Reedy listed 10 ways to ensure high website quality.
+These include: better content, accurate NAP data, relevant ads, maintaining shopping cart, easily identifiable customer service touchpoints, reputation, reviews, references, experts and ratings.

-There’s a lot going on in the world of search and we were thrilled to feed our search obsession at SMX Advanced once again!
+There’s a lot going on in the world of search.
+And it thrilled us to feed our search obsession at SMX Advanced once again!
 We look forward to what comes next.
 For more SMX insights, be sure to check out our Twitter feed.